Scille/parsec-cloud/docs/adminguide/freeze_users.rst

 The freeze mechanism allows to automatically block users who have been deleted from a directory service (such as ``OpenLDAP`` or ``AD``), as it is exposed in the form of HTTP routes that only requires an administration token.

+It is also exposed as a command line interface (CLI) command, see :ref:`the section about CLI commands <cli-freeze-user-command>`.

 HTTP ``users`` route
 --------------------